axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/_index.md

   - To find message-routing problems, run {{% param "product.abbrev" %}} with the following command `syslog-ng -Fevd`.
 That way {{% param "product.abbrev" %}} will run in the foreground, and display debug messages about the messages that are processed.

-  - If syslog-ng is closing the connections for no apparent reason, be sure to check the log messages of syslog-ng.
-You may also want to run syslog-ng with the `--verbose` or `--debug` command-line options for more-detailed log messages.
-You can enable these messages without restarting syslog-ng using the `syslog-ng-ctl verbose --set=on` command.
-For details, see the syslog-ng-ctl man page at <span class="mcFormatColor" style="color: #04aada;">The syslog-ng control tool manual page</span>.
+  - If `syslog-ng` is closing the connections for no apparent reason, be sure to check the log messages of `syslog-ng`.
+You may also want to run `syslog-ng` with the `--verbose` or `--debug` command-line options for more-detailed log messages.
+You can enable these messages without restarting `syslog-ng` using the `syslog-ng-ctl verbose --set=on` command.
+For details, see the {{% xref "/docs/app-man-syslog-ng/syslog-ng.conf.5/_index.md" %}}.

   - Build up encrypted connections step-by-step.
 First create a working, unencrypted (for example, TCP) connection, then add TLS encryption, and finally, client authentication if needed.